 The Valpo Parks is ready for summer and registration for its Discovery Day Camp is now open.
-The first week of summer camp, which is held at the 122-acre Rogers-Lakewood Park, begins June 6.
-Ten weeks of day camps are available for boys and girls, preschool thru eighth grade; campers are divided into age-appropriate groups.
+The first week of summer camp, which is held at the 122-acre Rogers-Lakewood Park, begins June 4.
+The camp consists of nine weeks of day camps and are available for boys and girls, preschool thru entering ninth grade, and are divided into age-appropriate groups.